Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Study Abroad | Double Majors | Courses

 Students must take one “Methods” course and one “Windows” course to fulfill the practicum requirement of the major.
 The practicum requirement is designed to help students to learn research methods (e.g., demography, interviewing, GIS mapping, survey design) and then apply their methodological skills in a “real world” context, opening a “window” from the ivory tower into the outside world.
 Some Windows courses, in particular, involve collective work on a substantive policy problem with a community organization or government entity.

 A sample of approved Methods and Windows courses are listed in the tables below; for a more complete list, please see harris.uchicago.edu/academics/undergraduate/overview/practicum.
-Students can also petition to fulfill their Methods or their Windows requirement with an appropriate course that is not listed.
+Students can select courses from the quarterly list shared on our website or can petition to fulfill their Methods or their Windows requirement with an appropriate course that has not been listed.

 Some approved Methods courses: